Do Not Disturb While Driving feature rolls out in Apple’s newest iOS 11 beta

 With the release of iOS 11’s latest beta on Wednesday, testers can now get their hands on one of the new mobile operating system’s most important — if not most glamorous — new features: a long-needed “Do Not Disturb While Driving” mode.
 Announced in June at Apple’s Worldwide Developer Conference, the feature aims to combat the very dangerous practice of texting from behind the wheel, while also switching off other alerts that entice people to look at their phones while driving.

-Distracted driving has become a national safety crisis due to the rise of smartphones.
-According to statistics from the U.S. Department of Transportation, 10 percent of fatal crashes, 15 percent of injury crashes, and 14 percent of all police-reported motor vehicle traffic crashes were attributed to distracted driving – a blanket term that broadly encompasses cell phone use, as well as other in-car activity like adjusting the radio or climate controls, for example.
+Distracted driving has become a national safety crisis because of the rise of smartphones.
+According to statistics from the U.S. Department of Transportation, 10 percent of fatal crashes, 15 percent of injury crashes and 14 percent of all police-reported motor vehicle traffic crashes were attributed to distracted driving — a blanket term that broadly encompasses cell phone use, as well as other in-car activity like adjusting the radio or climate controls, for example.

 In 2015, 3,477 people were killed because of distracted driving, and 391,000 were additionally injured.